Join the Discussion

-Brenda Boman joined the ACPP staff as Development Director in 2005, following a 27-year teaching career, during which she taught English to every grade from junior high through seniors at Auburn University.
-She has a B.A. in secondary education from Auburn and an M.A in English from Wright State University in Dayton, Ohio.
+Brenda Boman joined the ACPP staff as development director in 2005 after a 27-year teaching career, during which she taught English to students ranging in age from junior high school to seniors at Auburn University.
+She has a B.A. in secondary education from Auburn University and an M.A. in English from Wright State University in Dayton, Ohio.

-Communications director Jim Carnes grew up in Columbus, Mississippi, and graduated from the University of North Carolina at Chapel Hill.
+Jim Carnes is ACPP's policy director.
+He grew up in Columbus, Miss., and graduated from the University of North Carolina.
 He began his editorial career at Encyclopaedia Britannica in 1977.
 After directing the Teaching Tolerance project at the Southern Poverty Law Center from 1995 to 2003, he joined the ACPP staff to work on the Amendment One tax reform campaign.
 He worked as ACPP's communications director before becoming policy director in 2013.

-Kimble Forrister joined Arise in 1991 as state coordinator.
-A native of Nashville, Tenn., he worked in urban ministry in the Northeast in the 1970s, completed an M.Div. at Princeton Theological Seminary, and served as Southeast Regional Organizer at Bread for the World for nine years in the 1980s.
+Kimble Forrister has been ACPP's executive director since its founding in 1994.
+A native of Nashville, Tenn., he worked in urban ministry in the Northeast in the 1970s, completed an M.Div. at Princeton Theological Seminary, and served as Southeast regional organizer at Bread for the World for nine years in the 1980s.

-Dollie Hambrick joined the ACPP team as a health reform organizer in 2011 to coordinate our outreach on the Affordable Care Act, who has lived in Alabama since 1990.
-She has a B.A. degree from Jackson State University and an M.S.W. from Our Lady of the Lake University in San Antonio, Texas.
-Her broad range of social work experience includes 10 years as Social Work Director at the Alabama Department of Public Health.
+Dollie Hambrick joined the ACPP team as a health reform organizer in 2011 to coordinate outreach on the Affordable Care Act.
+She has lived in Alabama since 1990 and has a B.A. from Jackson State University in Jackson, Miss., and an M.S.W. from Our Lady of the Lake University in San Antonio, Texas.
+Her broad range of social work experience includes 10 years as social work director at the Alabama Department of Public Health.

 Presdelane (Pres) Harris is ACPP's organizing director.
-She has worked for Arise since 1994.
-Pres has a B.S. in justice and public safety from Auburn University at Montgomery and an M.S. in management from Troy University.
-She has lived in Montgomery, Alabama, her entire life and enjoys spending time with family and friends, working in her church, watching movies, and singing along with gospel/ inspirational CDs.
+She has worked for ACPP since its founding in 1994 and has a B.S. in justice and public safety from Auburn University at Montgomery and an M.S. in management from Troy University.
+She has lived in Montgomery her entire life and enjoys spending time with family and friends, working in her church, watching movies, and singing along with gospel/ inspirational CDs.

-Organizer Rebecca Jackson is an ACPP organizer.
-She is a Montgomery native who received her B.A. in political science from the University of Alabama and an M.P.A. from Auburn University at Montgomery.
+Rebecca Jackson is an ACPP organizer.
+She is a Montgomery native who has a B.A. in political science from the University of Alabama and an M.P.A. from Auburn University at Montgomery.
 She came to ACPP in the spring of 2007 as a policy fellow and later joined the organizing team, with a focus on e-advocacy and voter engagement.

-Organizer Shakita Brooks Jones, also a Montgomery native, is a graduate of Troy State University with a B.S. in social work.
-Shakita has a master’s degree in public administration and a nonprofit management certification from Auburn University Montgomery.
+Shakita Jones is an ACPP organizer.
+She is a Montgomery native and a graduate of Troy University with a B.S. in social work.
+She has a master’s degree in public administration and a nonprofit management certification from Auburn University at Montgomery.
 Her experience as a social worker serving low-income HIV/AIDS patients and hospice clients led her to join the ACPP staff in 2008 to work for more humane state policies.
-She covers the central belt of counties across the state.
+She covers the central belt of counties across Alabama.